shefsingh/lightdocs/README.md

 # LightDocs

-LightDocs is a lightweight collaborative document editor built for the Ajaia product-engineering assignment.
+LightDocs is a lightweight collaborative document editor.

 The app is inspired by Google Docs, but intentionally scoped to a focused 4-6 hour product slice: users can create, edit, save, upload, and share documents with seeded test users.